HO-COOH/SugarPP/README.md

     auto num2 = to_num<double>(str2);
     ```
   + -> string

     Isn't it wired that something printable can't be converted to string?
 Isn't it wired that there is a ``std::to_string()`` only works for numerical values?
-    ``SugarPP::to_string`` not only works anything that has can be called with ``std::to_string()`` but also anything that is printable.
-And you can also specify whether it's normal character or wide-character using one template argument.
+    ``SugarPP::to_string`` not only works with anything that can be converted with ``std::to_string()``, but also anything that is printable.
+Additionally, you can also specify whether it's normal character or wide-character using one template argument.
     ```cpp
     auto f_str = to_string(23.43);